 On the last day, he receives several pieces of advice from the babalawos who performed his ceremony, which will be vital for his future and that of his family.
 Orula is represented inside a small yellow and green amphora, which the initiate must keep in his house, in a high place.
 To recognize themselves, initiates wear necklaces or bracelets with yellow and green beads as well.

 Striking stick : pact of the initiate with the spirit that lives within the nganga or garment, to obtain its protection.

 Spiritual Masses : they are strictly performed before crowning with a saint, since they establish guidelines for behavior, offerings to be made or other advice to take into account before receiving the saint.

-Spiritual Masses are also celebrated for deceased relatives, or they are made to know the spiritual cord of an individual, which is nothing more than those spirits that accompany and guide him in his life.
-The santeras or santeros are those who perform these masses, whose dynamics is very similar to that of the Catholic liturgy.
+Spiritual masses are also officiated to deceased relatives, or they are done to know the spiritual cord of an individual, which is nothing more than those spirits that accompany and guide him in his life.
+The santeras or santeros are the ones who perform these masses, whose dynamics are very similar to that of the Catholic liturgy.

 Reception or coronation of the saint or orisha : it is when the practitioner is crowned with his guardian angel or protective orisha.
 All the ceremonies of this initiation last 7 days and the initiate must remain for 1 whole year dressed in white and submit to strict behavior during this time.
 From the moment he/she is crowned, the initiate or iyawó becomes a santero or santera.